 Maybelline Super Stay 3D Gel Effect Plumping Top Coat

 Can we get a Hallelujah!?
 As you can tell from the top photo, this one has been used and used and used!
-(Yes is the one with no visible writing on the packaging.)
+(Yes it’s the one with barely visible writing on the packaging.)
 Retailing at a fabulous £5.99 in Boots Stores, in my opinion, this gem of a product is every home manicure lovers must have.
 My pot is a pretty tired old thing now, but it has neither gone gloopy or dried up!
 Will I repurchase?
 Of course.

 For me, there is no downside to this varnish.
 The brush applicator is wide enough for quick and neat application, the red lid in contrast to the clear glass bottom looks aesthetically pleasing and of course, the finish of this product could rival any professional manicure, in my opinion.

 If you’ve tried any of these products or think you’ll pop one in your basket the next time you go shopping, let me know in the comments.